jaytroy/aoop/stocks/1_questions.md

 **Answer**:

 Continuous Integration is applied to our assignment through a Git.
 We enforce continuous integration by requiring that all code changes are tested locally before being pushed to the Git repository.
 This ensures that new code does not break existing functionality.
-Additionally, Git allows us to collaborate effectively with our team, share work, and merge changes seamlessly, enabling us to work faster and maintain code quality through automated testing.
+Additionally, Git allows us to collaborate effectively with our team, share work, and merge changes seamlessly, enabling us to work faster and maintain code quality through testing.
 ___

 # Question 4